PhilsModules/phils-pf2e-realdark/Updates.md

 # Changelog

+## [1.2.5] - 2025-12-13
+### Improvements
+- **Invested Icon**: Fixed visibility of the "Invested" (Gem) icon on the dark background.
+It is now Light Gray when inactive and Theme Gold when active, ensuring it doesn't disappear into the void.

 ## [1.2.4] - 2025-12-13
 ### Bug Fix
 - **Persistent Backgrounds**: Fixed an issue where the dark theme background would persist on Actor and Journal sheets even when the theme was disabled for those scopes in the wizard.